Table of Contents

 Can you get a small business loan for a rental property?

-Yes.
-There are specific loans designed for real estate investors with rental properties.
+Yes, there are specific loans designed for real estate investors with rental properties.
+However, they tend to have higher rates of interest.

 What type of loan do I need for a rental property?

-There are several different loans available to you for rental property, from standard term loans to lines of credit.
+There are several different loan types available to you for rental property, from standard term loans to lines of credit.
 After reviewing these options, you can choose one that’s right for you.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.